om – ni – vore ämnəˌvôr

-As a graphic designer and photographer, Greg Allen has been active in the Los Angeles music scene for more than three decades, he has photographed artists such as XTC, Ray Charles, Ringo Starr, Social Distortion, Steve Earle, k.d. lang, Jellyfish, Richard Thompson and Lucinda Williams, for clients including Virgin, Epic, MCA, Warner Bros., IRS, and Rough Trade Records.
-He has also served as art director on numerous projects for Rhino, Concord, Warner UK, and Vanguard, among others.
-He has designed box sets for John Coltrane, Gram Parsons, Miles Davis, Ray Charles, and Alice Cooper, as well as coffee-table books (Creem: America’s Only Rock & Roll Magazine, The Stooges: The Authorized & Illustrated Story), soundtracks (Sex And The City, Hairspray, A Christmas Story, and Ivanhoe), and catalog reissues for artists such as Elvis Costello, Fleetwood Mac, Yes, and The Stooges.
+As a graphic designer and photographer, Omnivore co-founder Greg Allen has been active in the Los Angeles music scene for more than three decades.
+He has also served as art director on numerous projects for Nonesuch, Rhino, Concord, Warner UK, and Vanguard, among others.
 With an eye for detail and a vast knowledge of musical styles and eras, Allen has an eclectic design repertoire that encompasses classic album repackaging and new projects alike.
-Allen has served two terms on the Board of Governors for the Los Angeles Chapter of The Recording Academy.
-Omnivore is grateful to whomever first gave this guy a camera.

 For the past #@*%! years, Dutch has worked with and sold some of the most interesting and successful acts in music.
-Before joining Omnivore, he worked as VP of Sales for Nettwerk Entertainment, Rhino Entertainment and held various sales roles at WEA Distribution.
+Before co-founding Omnivore Recordings, he worked as VP of Sales for Nettwerk Entertainment, Rhino Entertainment and held various sales roles at WEA Distribution.
 Prior to that run of gigs, he held sales positions at Hollywood Records, EMI, SBK and Capitol.
-This guy’s got some rockin’ experience to draw upon—and that’s why he’s with Omnivore now!
-Like all great record folk, Dutch started out on retail record store floors, and worked his way up to purchasing for a one stop, developing a keen insight into what people actually like to buy when it comes to music.
-Way out in the deserts of Arizona he helped Zia Records get off the ground and worked at the legendary Ircles Records to boot.